Stuart Middleton is the Creative Director and shareholder of Card Factory Plc, the 800+ store nationwide retailer of Cards & Gifts.

 Card Factory successfully floated on the London Stock Exchange in May 2014 and is now a FTSE 250 listed company.

-Warrington born and bred, Stuart is a life-long fan of Warrington Wolves and joined the board in 2015 in the role of Vice Chairman.
+Warrington born and bred, Stuart is a life-long fan of Warrington Wolves and joined the board in 2015 in the role of Vice Chairman before taking on the Chairman position in November 2017.

 Mike was asked to join the board by Simon Moran in September 2014 following the departure of Bill Holroyd.

-Currently Mike holds various positions at the club, he's a trustee for the Wolves foundation, on the board of Youth development and in his spare time he works at Total Steelwork & Fabrication Ltd.
+Currently Mike holds various positions at the club, he's a trustee for the Wolves foundation, on the board of Youth development.

 Mike is passionate and enthusiastic about helping to develop the future of rugby league in Warrington and working closely with all our community clubs.